Hawaii Route 540

-Route 540 (Halewili Road) is a 3.9 mi state highway that stretches from Route 50 in Eleele back to Route 50 in Kalaheo on the island of Kauai.
+Route 540 (Halewili Road) is a 3.9 mi state highway that stretches from Route 50 in Eleele back to Route 50 in Kalaheo on the island of Kauaʻi.

 Route description

 The road is mainly an alternative to Route 50 and for the first 1 mi, the Pacific Ocean is in view as the highway travels easterly.
-Route 540 then takes a sharp turn north at the Kauai Coffee plant, towards Kalaheo.
+Route 540 then takes a sharp turn north at the Kauaʻi Coffee plant, towards Kalaheo.
 Numerous agriculture fields surround the road.